 If Southeast Tech is to fulfill its mission and vision, it must have the resources necessary to accomplish these goals.
-The upcoming state referendum on the status of South Dakota's technical institutes could be the start of a process to increase direct state contributions to these schools and expand their flexibility to identify and pursue additional sources of revenue.
-Currently, however, the most viable means for Southeast Tech to expand its capacity to develop programs, enhance the student experience, finance new and renovated facilities, and market its offerings is to receive public, private, and philanthropic contributions, likely through a more aggressive leveraging of the Southeast Tech Foundation, among other strategies.
-Success will partially be determined by the ability of Southeast Tech to be seen and embraced by the community as a more dynamic regional asset; this will be affected by relationship-building and marketing tactics featured earlier in this Strategic Vision Plan.
+The November 2016 statewide public vote on Amendment R will recognize technical institutes in South Dakota for the first as distinct higher educational entities and could be the start of a process to increase their direct state allocations and expand their flexibility to identify and pursue additional sources of revenue.
+Currently, however, the most viable means for Southeast Tech to expand its capacity to develop programs, enhance the student experience, finance new and renovated facilities, and market its offerings is to receive public, private, and philanthropic contributions through a more aggressive leveraging of the Southeast Tech to be seen and embraced by the community as a more dynamic regional asset; this will be affected by relationship-building and marketing tactics featured earlier in this Strategic Vision Plan.